meirizarrygelpi/numbers/README.md

 Here is a list of future packages:

-1. `zorn`: Zorn octonions (more commonly known as [split-octonions](https://en.wikipedia.org/wiki/Split-octonion); can also be referred to as hyperbolic octonions; eight-dimensional)
-1. `ultra`: ultra numbers (different from tri-nilplex numbers; can also be referred to as parabolic octonions; eight-dimensional)
 1. `infrahamilton`: infra-Hamilton quaternions (different from the dual-Hamilton quaternions; eight-dimensional)
 1. `infracockle`: infra-Cockle quaternions (different from the dual-Cockle quaternions; eight-dimensional)
 1. `supracplex`: supra-complex numbers (different from the hyper-complex numbers; eight-dimensional)